Archive-name: RGP_FAQ.RTF

 6. Profit!
 Gag me with a SPOOOOON!

-Operatin' machines on location is a tough business.
+Operatin' machines on location is like, ya know, a tough business.
 You may find it easier to

 put your game into your own business instead of dealin' with all thuh nonsense